John Barrow (American politician)

-As a Democratic congressman in an increasingly Republican district, Barrow was targeted for defeat by Republican strategists from the time he was first elected.
-Twice the GOP-controlled Georgia General Assembly redrew his district, forcing him to move first from Athens to Savannah and then from Savannah to Augusta to remain a resident of his district.
-He was ultimately defeated in his 2014 bid for re-election.
+Described as "extraordinarily crafty and unquestionably persistent on the stump," Barrow survived several tough reelection bids in an increasingly Republican district.
+GOP legislators repeatedly redrew Barrow's district with the explicit intention of complicating his path to reelection, twice forcing him to move to remain within the boundaries of his district.
+In 2014, Barrow was defeated by Republican Rick Allen in one of that cycle's most closely-watched contests.

-Barrow was the Democratic nominee for Georgia Secretary of State in 2018, but lost in a run-off election.
+Barrow was the Democratic nominee for Georgia Secretary of State in 2018, losing to Republican Brad Raffensperger.
+In 2024, Barrow ran for a seat on the Supreme Court of Georgia, losing to sitting Justice Andrew Pinson.

 Education, early career, and family

 Barrow was born in Athens, Georgia, to Judge James Barrow and his wife, Phyllis (Jenkins) Barrow, who both had served as military officers during World War II.
 His family has deep roots in the Athens area, and according to his staff he is a great-great-nephew of David Crenshaw Barrow Jr., for whom nearby Barrow County was named.
-Through his Barrow ancestors he is related to 19th-century Georgia Gov. Wilson Lumpkin.
+Through his Barrow ancestors he is related to 19th-century Georgia Governor Wilson Lumpkin.

 Barrow graduated from the University of Georgia with a political science degree in 1976.
 While a student, he was a member of the university's Demosthenian Literary Society.
 In 1979, he earned a Juris Doctor degree from Harvard Law School.
 After graduation, he entered private practice as a lawyer, working until his election to public office.
 Barrow is married to the former Angèle Hawkins of Atlanta.
 Together they have 5 children: Charlie, Manette, Alex, James, and Ruth.